section-engineering-education/engineering-education/articles/react-native-firebase-text-recognition/index.md

   - url: /engineering-education/react-native-text-recognition-with-firebase/hero.jpg
     alt: React Native Text Recognition With Firebase Hero Image
 ---
-Firebase ML Kit's text recognition APIs can recognize text in any Latin-based character set.
+Firebase ML Kits text recognition APIs can recognize text in any Latin-based character set.
 They can also be used to automate data-entry tasks such as processing credit cards, receipts, and business cards.
 In this tutorial, we will be building a Non-Expo React Native application to recognize text from an image using Firebase's ML kit.
 <!--more-->
 Cloud Vision APIs allows developers to easily integrate vision detection features within applications, including image labeling, face and landmark detection, optical character recognition (OCR), and tagging of explicit content.
 [Cloud Vision Docs](https://cloud.google.com/vision/docs).

 ### Firebase
 Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
-In 2014, Google acquired the platform and it is now their flagship offering for app development.
-[Wikipedia](https://en.wikipedia.org/wiki/Firebase)
+In [2014](https://en.wikipedia.org/wiki/Firebase), Google acquired the platform and it is now their flagship offering for app development.

 ### Prerequisites
 To proceed with this tutorial:

-- You will need a fundamenal knowledge of React & React Native.
+- You will need a basic understanding of React & React Native.

 - You will need a Firebase project with the [Blaze plan](https://firebase.google.com/pricing) enabled to access the Cloud Vision APIs.

 ### Overview
 We'll be going through these steps in this article:

 1. Development environment.